top of page

 Chateaux

-• This 12th Century fortress, one of the most authentic and well-conserved in the region, offers its visitors from the heights of the medieval keep, a magnificent view over the valley of five castles.
+This 12th-century fortress is one of the most authentic and best-preserved castles in the region.
+From the heights of the medieval keep, visitors are rewarded with outstanding views across the valley of the five castles.

-Les Plus Beaux Villages de France (translated as ‘the most beautiful villages of France’) is an independent association created in 1982 for the promotion of the tourist appeal of small rural villages with a rich cultural heritage.
-There are currently 172 member villages across France; many of which are within easy reach of the gite.
+Les Plus Beaux Villages de France (translated as “the most beautiful villages of France”) is an independent association founded in 1982 to promote small rural villages with a strong cultural and architectural heritage.
+There are currently 172 member villages across France, many of which are within easy reach of the gîte.

 Dordogne